727800350/note/latex/computer/c.md

 **sizeof**
 Technically speaking, the C standard only guarantees that `sizeof(char) == 1`, and the rest is up to the implementation.
-In practice, pointers will be size 2 on a 16-bit system (if you can find one), 4 on a 32-bit system, and 8 on a 64-bit system, but there's nothing to be gained in relying on a given size
+In practice, pointers will be size 2 on a 16-bit system (if you can find one), 4 on a 32-bit system, and 8 on a 64-bit system, but there is nothing to be gained in relying on a given size

 # String
 `int snprintf(char *str, size_t size, const char *format, ...);`